brianrodri/vim-sort-folds/README.md

  2. Sort the joined lines
  3. Split the lines back up

-`vim-sort-folds` aims to help by introducing a function, `sortfolds#SortFolds`, which sorts folds in a visually-selected region.
+`vim-sort-folds` aims to help by introducing a function, `sortfolds#SortFolds`, to sort the folds of a visual selection.

 Since folds can be created in a variety of ways, this can be especially handy for sorting arbitrary groups of content based on their first line.